WHAT DIET SHOULD I FEED MY PET?

 Can my pet be allergic to grains or gluten?

 The answer is yes.
 HOWEVER, less than 1% of dogs actually have sensitivities to grains.
-Most often food allergies are to the protein sources in the foods – beef, chicken, pork, etc. With that being said, if you want to feed your dog or cat a grain-free food, you can.
+Most often food allergies are to the protein sources in the foods – beef, chicken, pork, etc. With that being said, if you want to feed your dog or cat a grain-free food, you can but be aware of the possible risk of heart disease.
 If you think your dog may be food allergic, consult your veterinarian.

 Are by-products bad?